 Thus, from now on, we suppose that $G$ is an amalgamated product $G_1*_ZG_2$ over a finite group $Z$, and we assume that $G_1$ acts minimally.
-For simplicity, we suppose that $G$ is generated by a finite set $\mathcal{G}=\mathcal{G}_1\sqcup\mathcal{G}_2$, with $\mathcal{G}_i$ generating $G_i$ and symmetric.
-We consider the length metric on the group $G$ associated to this generating system and for every $n\in\N$ we define $B(n)$ to be the ball of radius $n$ centred at the identity.
+In particular $G_1$ is infinite, while $G_2$ can possibly be finite.
+For simplicity, we let $\mathcal{G} = \mathcal{G}_1\sqcup\mathcal{G}_2$ be a finite system of generators for $G$, with $\mathcal{G}_i$ generating $G_i$ and symmetric.
+We consider the length metric on the group $G$ associated with this generating system, and for every $n\in\N$ we let $B(n)$ be the ball of radius $n$ centred at the identity.

 Let us illustrate the main lines of the proof before getting involved in technicalities.
-This will be also the opportunity to introduce some notation.
+This will be also the opportunity to introduce some further notation.